Mohammad-Taizul-Islam/Tashbih-Counter/README.md

 # Tashbih-Counter
-Sample demo app by Kotlin.
-which can be used as a Tasbicounter for prayers.
+Sample demo app by java android. which can be used as a Tasbicounter for prayers.